NickBwalley/CERTIFIED-LLM-ENGINEER/README.md

 ## Overview

-I am thrilled to have completed the **LLM Engineering: Master AI, Large Language Models & Agents** course.
-This immersive 8-week program took me on a deep dive into the world of Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), fine-tuning, and AI-driven applications.
+- I am thrilled to annouce that I have completed the _**LLM Engineering: Master AI, Large Language Models & Agents**_ course.
+- This immersive 8-week program took me on a deep dive into the world of Large Language Models (LLMs) and get to learn some of the important concepts like:
+- Retrieval-Augmented Generation (RAG), fine-tuning, AI-driven applications amongs't others below is a breakdown of what I covered in the course.

 ---